obinnaaliogor/Host-a-Dynamic-Ecommerce-Website-on-AWS-with-Terraform/observation.md

 Changing the rds instance indentifier to reflect the actual rds id in my snapshot solved this problem.

 App was deployed and ran successfully.

+Important:
+explain this output "website_url" {
+  value = join ("", ["https://", var.a_record, ".", var.hosted_zone ]) #The function join will join the items in the list
+}

+The provided output block defines a Terraform output named "website_url".
+This output is composed of a URL constructed by joining together several variables using the `join` function.

+Here's a breakdown of the code:

+- `value = join("", ["https://", var.a_record, ".", var.hosted_zone])`: This line specifies the value of the "website_url" output.
+The `join` function is used to concatenate the elements in the list provided as the second argument.
+In this case, the list contains three elements: the string "https://", the value of the variable `var.a_record`, a dot ("."), and the value of the variable `var.hosted_zone`.
+The first argument to the `join` function is an empty string ("") which acts as the separator between the elements in the list.

+As a result, the "website_url" output will be a URL formed by combining the "https://", the value of the `var.a_record`, a dot, and the value of the `var.hosted_zone`.

+For example, if `var.a_record` is "example" and `var.hosted_zone` is "mydomain.com", the output "website_url" would be "https://example.mydomain.com".